-- (1) A supervising attorney must be an active member in good standing of this court's bar and an attorney of record for a party on whose behalf a law student appears. - (2) The supervising attorney must: - (A) obtain all required certifications under UCJA Rule 14-807; - (B) explain to the client the nature and extent of the law student's participation; - (C) obtain the client's consent to a law student's participation (consent by the United States Attorney for the District of Utah or their designee constitutes consent by the United States);
+(1) A supervising attorney must be an active member in good standing of this court's bar and an attorney of record for a party on whose behalf of any a law student appears.

+(2) The supervising attorney must:

+- (A) obtain all required certifications under UCJA Rule 14-807; - (B) explain to the client, including federal, state, or local government bodies provided that the written the nature and extent of the law student's participation; - (C) obtain the client's consent of the client and the supervising attorney and a copy of the dean's certification previously have been filed with the clerk.
+The to a law student's participation (consent form necessary for a student to appear on behalf of the United States must be executed by the United States Attorney for the District of Utah or First Assistanttheir designee constitutes consent by the United States Attorney.
+The supervising attorney must);